 - Put the pizza in the preheated oven and cook for around 12-15 minutes.

-- Top the cooked pizza with the sour cream, guacamole, spring onions (scallions) and coriander (cilantro).8 teaspoon Reduced fat sour cream, 8 teaspoon Guacamole, 3 Spring onions (scallions), A handful of fresh coriander (cilantro)
+- Top the cooked pizza with the sour cream, guacamole, spring onions (scallions) and coriander (cilantro).8 teaspoon Reduced fat sour cream, 8 teaspoon Guacamole, 3 Spring onion (Scallion), 30 g Fresh coriander (cilantro)

 - If you don't like spicy food and you don't want to use salsa, then you can swap it for a smokey BBQ sauce instead.